Modelling $\delta$ Scuti pulsations: A new grid of p, g, and f modes across pre-main-sequence to post-main-sequence evolution: scaling relations and asteroseismic diagnostics

 It is noteworthy that this relationship holds across vastly different evolutionary stages with such precision, suggesting a fundamental connection between the radial fundamental mode frequency and the sound-travel time across the star that persists despite evolutionary changes in stellar structure.
 When the fundamental radial mode ($\mathrm{p}_{n_1\ell_0}$) can be confidently identified in an observed frequency spectrum, it offers an immediate estimate of the large frequency separation ($\Delta\nu$), and hence of the stellar density.
 This initial $\Delta\nu$ estimate allows for the efficient construction of \'echelle diagrams with the appropriate frequency modulus, rather than testing numerous values to achieve vertical alignment of mode ridges.
 Once the correct $\Delta\nu$ is established, mode identification becomes substantially more straightforward.

 The weak dependence of the $\mathrm{p}_{n_1\ell_0}$--$\Delta\nu$ relation on rotation frequency ($\Omega$) shows that rotation has only a modest effect on this scaling relation, with faster rotators (within our moderate rotation regime) showing slightly higher $\mathrm{p}_{n_1\ell_0}$ values at a given $\Delta\nu$.
-This robustness to rotation makes the $\mathrm{p}_{n_1\ell_0}$--$\Delta\nu$ relation particularly useful for mode identification in $\delta$ Sct stars with unclear mode patterns \citep{murphy_cepher_2024}.
+This relative insensitivity to rotation makes the $\mathrm{p}_{n_1\ell_0}$--$\Delta\nu$ relation particularly useful for mode identification in $\delta$ Sct stars with unclear mode patterns and can serve as a discriminator between slow and rapid rotators \citep{murphy_cepher_2024}.

 Figure\:\ref{fig:f1_vs_Dnu_spread} examines how the ratio $\mathrm{p}_{n_1\ell_0}/\Delta\nu$ varies with stellar parameters across our grid.
 Overall, the ratio clusters tightly around a value of $\sim$3.1, but systematic deviations reveal secondary dependencies.
 Age effects are most pronounced at the extremes: very young ($<$10 Myr) and more evolved ($\gtrsim$1 Gyr) models show a downward trend in $\mathrm{p}_{n_1\ell_0}/\Delta\nu$, due to structural changes in the acoustic cavity during pre- and post-MS evolution.
 These outliers predominantly correspond to models with low $\Delta\nu$ values.
 Metallicity also introduces a subtle trend, with metal-rich stars exhibiting slightly lower $\mathrm{p}_{n_1\ell_0}/\Delta\nu$ ratios than metal-poor counterparts.
 Rotation, by contrast, appears to have only a weak influence on this relation, consistent with the shallow rotational dependence inferred from the global fit.
 Notably, low-mass models ($M < 1.6,M_\odot$) exhibit the largest deviations from the mean relation, with $\mathrm{p}_{n_1\ell_0}/\Delta\nu$ ratios dropping as low as $\sim$2.9 in some cases.